fancy-lang/infancy/Chapter02.md

 There's several ways to define Classes in Fancy, but the common one is to use the built-in syntax for it.
-Compared to Smalltalk, where class definitions are just message sends as well, Fancy also provides syntax for doing so, just as Ruby and most other object-orientd programming languages out there.
+Compared to Smalltalk, where class definitions are just message sends as well, Fancy also provides syntax for doing so, just as Ruby and most other object-oriented programming languages out there.

     class Person {